Call us on

 0370 1500 100

-I am a solicitor in the Medical Negligence team in Birmingham.
+I am a senior associate in the Medical Negligence team in Birmingham.
 I joined Irwin Mitchell in 2010 and completed my training contract with the firm before qualifying in 2012.

 I help a variety of clients in pursuing claims such as gynaecological issues, birth injury claims, stillbirths/neonatal deaths, negligently performed surgery, delayed diagnosis of cancer, infection, orthopaedic surgery and fatal claims.